 So you’ve gotta have your glass—whatever is most important for your style of hunting.
 Three important things to look for when choosing it are quality, price, and the right magnification specs for your needs.

-Best Hunting Glass Brands
+Best Hunting Optics Brands

 - Swarovski: Easily the best quality optics and glass on the market.
 The downside?
 Also the most expensive.

 - Vortex: Quality glass at an affordable price.
 This company offers a no-questions-asked lifetime warranty on their products.

 - Leupold: All-around good glass, affordable price, and great warranty.

 Let’s say you just spent a mint on a pair of binos and need a case to protect your glass.
 A harness is awesome, especially for western hunters.
 It keeps your binoculars safe, strapped securely to your chest, and provides quick access.
 Many harnesses also have handy side pockets for rangefinders or other devices.